I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 The 4 R’s to Quieting Your Mind: Receive.
 Release.
 Rehearse.
 Rest.

 Receive His grace.
-I start with grace because what better way to enter into some sort of peace than by entering through the door of God’s grace.
+I start with grace because what better way to enter into peace than by entering through the door of God’s grace.
 Usually when our minds are functioning in “distortion” mode we are in our “emotional” part of our brain.
 The fancy words for that are our Limbic system and Amygdala.

 So this might look like using empathy and God’s truth, “This day was really busy.
 I can see why it was so frustrating and how hard it was to stay calm with the kids. (empathy)